jonaylor89/ScholarScraper/README.md

 ~$ ./quickstart.sh
 ```

-It does require docker and the angular cli
-to run things but otherwise that's it.
 To run either the frontend or backend individually
 check the *README.md* in their repective directory.